Bug Syncronicity

 mtime = (r->mtime != 0) ? r->mtime : time(NULL);

-The only way this could be a problem is if a spurious If-Modified-Since is sent with the current date in it, in which case Apache will send a 304, even if the resource doesn’t even have a concept of modification times.
-But that isn’t a problem, because browsers won’t send an If-Modified-Since unless the resource gave them a Last-Modfied header previously.
+The only way this could be a problem is if a spurious If-Modified-Since is sent with the current date in it, in which case Apache will send a 304, even when the resource doesn’t even have a concept of modification times.
+But that isn’t a problem, because browsers won’t send an If-Modified-Since unless the resource previously gave them a Last-Modified header.

 Right?